tlswg/tls13-spec/draft-ietf-tls-tls13.md

 A server MUST validate that the ticket_age is within a small tolerance of the time since the ticket was issued (see {{replay-time}}).

-All of the parameters for the 0-RTT data (symmetric cipher suite, ALPN, etc.) MUST be those which were negotiated in the connection which established the PSK.
+The parameters for the 0-RTT data (symmetric cipher suite, ALPN, etc.) are the same as those which were negotiated in the connection which established the PSK.
 The PSK used to encrypt the early data MUST be the first PSK listed in the client's "pre_shared_key" extension.